Office of Student Records

 Ceremonies and Activities

 The spring commencement ceremonies are split with the graduate candidates graduating on Friday night and the undergraduate candidates graduating on Saturday morning.
-The undergraduates do rehearse on Friday afternoon.

 Each commencement ceremony is immediately preceded by this traditional march to the venue where the service is to be held.
 The University president and distinguished guests lead faculty and candidates on a short walk symbolizing a final pass across the campus.
 It is an impressive sight when the robes make their way to the venue for the ceremony.